typesupply/opentype-cookbook/readme.md

 Here is our example, animated:

-    ideally I will be able to include an animation of a complete processing run
+    (ideally I will be able to include an animation of a complete processing run)

+The process is the same for positioning features, except that instead of rule evaluation stopping when a glyph is transformed, the evaluation is stopped when a glyph's position is changed.

 That's how processing works and it is the most complex part of OpenType features that you will need to understand.
-Now we can move on to the fun stuff.

-**note that this is the same for positioning**
+Got it?
+Great!

 (For you experts reading this: Yeah, I know this isn't technically 100% accurate.
 But, I don't really want to confuse everyone by going through the processing model with the GSUB and GPOS data structures.
 Those are different from the .fea syntax just enough to make things **very confusing** unless you know both sides of the process very well.
 So, I'm going to explain the processing model following the .fea structures.)

 # Syntax Intro

-You will be writing your features in the [Adobe OpenType Feature File Syntax](http://www.adobe.com/devnet/opentype/afdko/topic_feature_file_syntax.html) (commonly referred to as ".fea"). .fea is a simple, text format that is easily editable in text and font editors.
+We will be writing our features in the [Adobe OpenType Feature File Syntax](http://www.adobe.com/devnet/opentype/afdko/topic_feature_file_syntax.html) (commonly referred to as ".fea"). .fea is a simple, text format that is easily editable in text and font editors.
 There are other syntaxes and tools for developing features, but .fea is the most widely supported and the most easily accessible.
 We'll be going through the important parts of .fea in detail, but for now we need to establish some basics.

 ## Comments